anewstead/anewstead.react/README.md

 we unit test a *function* in abstract by itself
 we then use that *function* in a *component*, and integration test
-but that *component* is itself a unit from the perspective of *consumingComponent*
+but that *component* should itself be a unit, from the perspective of *consumingComponent*
 ie. it can and should be unit tested in abstract by itself
 this should flow upward as *component* is to *consumingComponent* is to *page* is to *app*
 so we are both unit testing and integration testing based on perspective